 Specific Information for Public Affairs Course for International Students

 Information and reading material for the Joint Senior Public Affairs Course (JSPAC)

 Coast Guard Public Affairs Course Welcome Letter(CGPAC)

-Course Bio: Please email a short bio (no more than 12 lines in length (discussing your most recent positions/accomplishments, first)
+Course Bio: Please email a short bio no more than 12 lines in length (discussing your most recent positions/accomplishments, first)

 Travel: JSPAC is a demanding course.
 During 10 training days, students will participate in classes at the Defense Information School and in field trips to Washington, D.C.
 Instruction will conclude no earlier than 1600 on